gem/oq-engine/doc/manual/oq-manual.rst

 loss ratio and a probabilistic distribution, which can currently be set to lognormal (LN), Beta (BT); or by specifying a discrete probability mass (PM) [4]_ distribution of the loss ratio at a set of intensity levels.
-An example of a vulnerabilityfunction that models the uncertainty in the loss ratio at different intensity levels using a lognormal distribution is illustrated in
+An example of a *Vulnerability Function* that models the uncertainty in the loss ratio at different intensity levels using a lognormal distribution is illustrated in
 Figure `2.4 <#fig:vulnerability-nonzero-cov>`__.